 There are many different types of stucco finishes that you can choose from.
-Santa Barbara Stucco range from the traditional smooth texture to a more textured finish reminiscent of stone and pebbles.
+Stucco ranges from the traditional smooth texture to a more textured finish reminiscent of stone and pebbles.
 Stucco is a rigid exterior coating typically applied in one or three coats.
 It’s made from cement, lime, and sand.

 The finish coat, or the top coat, is a crucial step in the stucco process.
 It provides adhesion, helps the stucco build an even surface, and decides what the final finish will look like.
 It is usually applied with a hawk and trowel.
 Careful preparation before this step, like sanding the walls and cleaning the work area, can save you a lot of labor.

 Stucco is a mixture of cement, sand, fiberglass, acrylic additives and water.
 It’s installed in layers, making it time-consuming and labor-intensive.
 It is generally applied in three coats by hand with a trowel.
 The first coat, the scratch coat, is used to adhere the stucco to the building.
 The second called the brown coat, creates an even surface and is 3/8 of an inch thick.

 The Texture Coat is a flexible coating that protects your stucco from the elements.
 It helps prevent the growth of mould and mildew, protects your property from ground movement, and also makes your home more energy-efficient.

 Compared to normal paint, a texture coat is much easier to apply and provides more protection for your house.
 This type of coating also requires less maintenance.

 It is 20 times thicker than paint, covering all holes and gaps with a natural flat surface.
 It can be tinted to match your desired shade.

 It can be used on weatherboards, exterior walls, block work, painted brick surfaces, internal areas and concrete ceilings.
 It can be sprayed or trowel applied by professional renderers with expertise in rendering.